ietf-wg-wimse/draft-ietf-wimse-workload-identity-bcp/draft-ietf-wimse-client-assertion-in-workload-environments.md

 : Subject which identifies the workload within the domain/workload platform instance.

 audience
-: One or many audiences the platform issued credential is eligable for.
+: One or many audiences the platform issued credential is eligible for.
 This is crucial when presenting the credential as an assertion towards the external authorization server which MUST identify itself as an audience present in the assertion.

-# Security Reccomendations {#reccomendations}
+# Security Recommendations {#recommendations}

 All security considerations in section 8 of {{RFC7521}} apply.